10 Day Aussie Camino Women's Trek

 Meet at the Mary Mackillop Centre in Melbourne.
 Please arrive by 9am.
 Our bus will then take the group down to Portland, where we’ll stay for the night.

-DAY TWO: THE PILGRIMAGE COMMENCES – 20KM
+DAY 2: THE PILGRIMAGE COMMENCES – 20KM

 The day starts with an important visit before the walk kicks off: Bayview College, the school founded by St Mary as part of her ministry.